5 Superfoods That Work Wonders To Reduce Hypertension

 Take a bite of tomatoes

 Tomatoes have carotenoids with antioxidant effects.
-These fight free radicals, lower the risk of heart disease, and reduce high blood pressure(1d).
-Tomatoes are also rich in potassium, which helps in lowering blood pressure.
+These fight free radicals, lower the risk of heart disease, and reduce high blood pressure.
+Tomatoes count as healthy BP control foods; rich in potassium, they help in lowering blood pressure.

 Spin some spinach salad